b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**
 ...

+### STORMS, G. ###

+* Storms, Godfrid (1948).
+'Anglo-Saxon Magic'.
+Dissertation for the degree of Doctor of Letters and Philosophy.
+Faculty of Theology.
+Radboud University of Nijmegen, Netherlands.
+The Hague, Netherlands: Martinus Nijhoff.

+**Purport:**
+...

 ## STRAUS, J. ###

 * Straus, Joseph N., *et al.* (2012, 2008, 2003).
 'Elements of Music'.
 Third edition.
 Massachusetts, Boston, U.S.A.: Pearson.
 ISBN 9780205007097.